 So, if you trained 12 employers on CRM software over the course of 9 months, precluding the need to hire a consultant.
 And if this saved the company $200,000, shout it out.
 It’s not wrong to tout your successes.

 Résumés used to be written in serif font, such as Times New Roman, but the trend now is sans serif, such as Arial and Calibri.
 Although it was believed that reading text on paper is easier if the content is written in Times New Roman, this belief has been thrown out the window.
-I must agree that reading a magazine that has sans serif font is a bit strange.

 How do you get words to standout, jump off the page, make an impact?
 You bold the text.
 Don’t bold all the text on you résumé, only a few words and phrases.
 I know it looks a little weird, but help the person reviewing your résumé to see what’s important.
 You get the idea.